dotX-Automation/dualshock_driver/README.md

-# ds4-joypad-driver
+# dualshock_driver

-ROS 2 driver for the DS4 controller.
+ROS 2 drivers for the Dualshock joypads.

 ## Contents